mattchannn/mattchannn.github.io/README.md

 Reference
 > [AllinOne Theme](https://github.com/orianna-zzo/AllinOne)

 # Before Jump Into the Project
 Contributors must know what [content organization](https://gohugo.io/content-management/organization/), page template and taxonomoy are.

-Inside /content/, we have page bundles which can be a leaf bundle or branch bundle.
-We can have a path breakdown in HUGO, for example, a single page content (null-undefined.md)

-> Page Bundle

-  - can be a leaf bundle or branch bundle
+Basically under the whole content organization, we could divide the layout type into 3 types and each of them are responsible to a corresponding page bundle.

+1. Home page (is also a kind of branch bundle)
+    - Home page itself would have a home page template (layouts/index.html). `_index.md` can control front matter and content of a home page such as `{{ .Title }}` & `{{ .Content }}`.

+2. Leaf bundle

+    - It references a _**single**_ layout type
+    - Page bundle is to manage your own page resources (make sure other bundle couldn't touch it!).
+    - index file name (optional): `index.md`

+3. Branch bundle
+    - It references a _**list**_ layout type
+    - Page bundle is to manage your own page resources (make sure other bundle couldn't touch it!).
+    - index file name (optional): `_index.md`

-> Taxonomies
+Taxonomies

   - Can treat this as a custom categories for your pages.
 Default taxonomies by HUGO: **tags** and **categories**